nuria-fl/learning-ruby/practical-oo.md

 “Superclasses should not contain code that applies to some, but not all, subclasses.
 This restriction also applies to modules: the code in a module must apply to all who use it.”
 If the abstraction cannot be correctly identified it might not exist.
 You should not check for the _type_ of something in order to know how to treat it.
 Subbtypes must be substitutable for their supertypes.

 Hierarchies should be shallow and as narrow as possible.

+## Chapter 8: Combining Objects with Composition

+_is-a_ vs _behaves-like-a_ vs _has-a_

+Composed object is a _role_, depends on the interface of the role, and has no life independent of its container.
+Agreggation may also exist, when the object exists on their own.

+Composition is preferred over inheritance because it has fewer dependencies, but “Inheritance is a better solution when its use provides high rewards for low risk”

+#### Costs of inheritance:

+- Dependencies
+- If the model is incorrect, a new behaviour might not fit, so new code will be harder to implement.
+- A change in a superclass will have a great and broad impact

+#### Benefits of composition

+- Small, single responsibility principle
+- Pluggable, interchangeable
+- High change tolerance

+#### Costs of composition

+- The whole object composed by tiny parts may be harder to understand
+- “The composed object must explicitly know which messages to delegate and to whom.
+Identical delegation code many be needed by many different objects; composition provides no way to share this code.”